stephengold/MonkeyWrench/README.md

 Lines that can be selected are hereafter referred to as _fields_.

 The status lines indicate:
-+ which model group is selected
++ which model group is selected:
+  + "gltf-sample-models-20"
+  + "jme3-testdata-31"
+  + "jme3-testdata-36"
 + which loader(s) are selected:
   + "Default" for jme3-blender and jme3-plugins
   + "Lwjgl" for MonkeyWrench